solo-system/solo-system.github.io/documentation/harvesting.md

 layout: page
 title:  "harvesting audio data from a memory card"
 ---

 # Harvesting

-This document covers harvesting audio from a memory card that has previously been in a deployed Solo.
+## Harvesting audio data from a full SD card

-After being in a deployed Solo, the audio card is full of audio data (and a few log files) which should now be copied to a PC/laptop/desktop computer.
+This document covers copying audio files from a Solo's memory card safely onto your PC/laptop.

 You should physically insert the card into a "card reader" which may be integrated into your PC or might be a seperate component that